How to run the perfect Shopify flash sale

 Get started today

 Expecting a large increase in checkouts?
-If you're looking to run a smooth flash sale on a Shopify site, CrowdHandler's dedicated Shopify integration is the perfect partner.
+If you're looking to run a smooth flash sale on a Shopify site, CrowdHandler's dedicated Shopify app is the perfect partner – offering seamless integration with automatic configuration, all managed from within your familiar Shopify admin interface.

 Read more: